apache/cloudstack-documentation/source/plugins/vxlan.rst

 On Linux kernel 3.x you actually can provision more than 20, but ARP request will silently fail and cause client's networking problems
 On Linux kernel 4.x you can NOT provision (start) more than 20 VXLAN interfaces and error message "No buffer space available" can be observed in Cloudstack Agent logs after provisioning required bridges and VXLAN interfaces.
 Increase needed parameter to sane value (i.e. 100 or 200) as required.
-If you need to operate more than 20 VMs from different client's network, this change above is required.
+If you need to operate more than 20 Instances from different client's Network, this change above is required.

 Advanced: Build kernel and iproute2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~